lectary/app-flutter/README.md

 In this project, the existing Lectary-app is reimplemented and extended using the flutter framework.

 ## Getting Started
-First install the flutter framework and setup your environment based on your OS:
+First install the Flutter framework and setup your environment based on your OS:

+You can setup Flutter manually or use the version management tool FVM (see next point).

 [Install Flutter](https://flutter.dev/docs/get-started/install)

 Have a look on [online documentation](https://flutter.dev/docs) for further information.

+## FVM - flutter version management
+For using [FVM](https://pub.dev/packages/fvm), follow the installation instructions on the package site.

+Then, for installing flutter based on the specified version in the `pubspec.yaml` file, just run the command `fvm install`.

+All further dart or flutter commands can be executed by means of fvm command proxy, e.g. `fvm flutter run`.

 ### Building and running on Android.
 For running the app on android, just connect your device or start an android-emulator and run the following command from your console window